 Prominent artists:Useful Notes

 - Arab-Israeli Conflict

-- The Common Law — Another legacy of the Mandate period, Israel follows the same general legal system as the UK, the US, and the members of The Commonwealth of Nations.
-The exception is personal law (mostly marriage, divorce, and inheritance), where Israel follows the Ottoman tradition of allowing the laws of the person's religion to apply.note note It is also one of only three countries in the world (the others are New Zealand and the UK) with an uncodified constitution.
+- The Common Law — Another legacy of the Mandate period (and of the judiciary being dominated in its initial years by Jews of Anglo-American descent), Israel follows, to a certain extent, the same general legal system as the UK, the US, and the members of The Commonwealth of Nations; however, its legal system is also heavily influenced by Civil Law practices (such as the lack of a jury and a tendency for codification).
+Another two exceptions are personal law (mostly marriage, divorce, and inheritance), where Israel follows the Ottoman tradition of allowing the laws of the person's religion to apply.note note and real estate law, where it follows Ottoman laws.
+It is also one of only three countries in the world (the others are New Zealand and the UK) with an uncodified constitution.

 - Law of Return — Anyone with at least one Jewish grandparent (who has not converted away from Judaism) or who has converted to Judaism has the right to immigrate to Israel, be naturalized, and become a full citizen.